izemskov/StarCraft2Stats/README.md

 #### 4. Send statistics via discord

-To send statistics to the discord server, create a Discord Webhook and specify the following environment variables
+To send statistics to the discord channel, create a Discord Webhook and specify the following environment variables
 ```
 DISCORD_ENABLED=true
 DISCORD_WEBHOOK=